 As well as the impressive architecture on display in district one, there are some great outside spaces which offer a great spot to get away from the rush of the city.
 The Saigon Zoo and Botanical Gardens

 are the largest green space in the city and the largest of its kind in the country.
 The botanical gardens are highly impressive and are home to thousands of species of species of plants including some rare and endangered species.
 Unfortunately, the zoo leaves a lot to be desired, and although there are some beautiful animals, many of the living conditions are substandard.
 The gardens, however, are a fantastic place to enjoy a bit of greenery and escape the noise of the city.
 They are particularly beautiful in the early morning when the sun begins to break through the gaps in the trees, and people are warming up for the day ahead.

-War Remnants Museum, Museum of Vietnamese History, Cu Chi Tunnel System.
+Cu Chi Tunnel System.
 Ho Chi Minh city